+At December 31, 2023, approximately 82% of contributions receivable is due from one foundation.
 At December 31, 2022, approximately 79% of contributions receivable is due from one foundation.
-At December 31, 2021, approximately 76% of contributions receivable is due from one foundation.

 The Houston Zoo has received conditional contributions contingent upon meeting certain criteria specified by donors or government agencies.
-These amounts are not recorded in these financial statements as the conditions have not been met.
-At December 31, 2022, the Houston Zoo has approximately \$1,300,000 in conditional contributions receivable.
-Refundable advances are recorded for amounts received in advance from those conditional contributions receivable, which totaled \$2,118,314 and \$834,459 at December 31, 2022 and 2021, respectively.
-At December 31, 2022, the Houston Zoo has approximately \$430,000 of conditional contributions from various government agencies, which have not been recognized in the accompanying financial statements because the conditions have not been met.
+These amounts are not recorded in these financial statements as the conditions have not yet been met.
+Refundable advances are recorded for amounts received in advance from those conditional contributions receivable, which totaled \$800,190 and \$2,291,103 at December 31, 2023 and 2022, respectively.
+At December 31, 2023 and 2022, the Houston Zoo has approximately \$640,000 and \$430,000, respectively, of conditional contributions from various government agencies, which have not been recognized in the accompanying financial statements because the conditions have not been met.
 The Houston Zoo will recognize these contributions as qualifying grant expenditures are incurred and/or performance requirements are met.